Outlyingness Scores with Cluster Catch Digraphs: Monte Carlo Experiments with Synthetic Datasets

 Then, we compare the UNCCD-OOS, UNCCD-IOS, and UN-MCCD methods.
 When $d \leq 20$, the UN-MCCD method performs comparably or better than the two OSs, especially when $d$ is small and $n$ is large.
 UNCCD-OOS consistently delivers the weakest performance because of the masking problem.
 However, a significant performance shift occurs when $d \geq 50$.
 The UN-MCCD method degrades substantially, with $F_2$-scores falling below 0.5 when $d=50$ and below 0.3 when $d=50$.
 In contrast, both OSs exhibit substantial improvement, especially UNCCD-IOS, whose $F_2$-scores are at least 0.85 when $d=50$.

 Following the analysis of simulations with uniform clusters, we explore the results obtained from simulations with Gaussian clusters (see Tables \ref{tab:Gau_General_Results_OS1} and \ref{tab:Gau_General_Results_OS2}).
-Similarly, we begin by assessing the performance of the four OSs, and then compare them with the previously proposed CCD-based outlier detection methods.
+Similarly, we begin by assessing the performance of the four OSs, and then compare them with the previously proposed CCD-based outlier detection methods (see our previous work \cite{shi2024outlier}).

 We start with RKCCD-OOS and UNCCD-OOS.
 Both OOSs exhibit similar behavior regarding $n$ and $d$, aligning with the patterns observed in simulations with uniform clusters.
 Specifically, when $d\leq5$, the two OSs degrade as $n$ increases due to the masking problem, raised by the growing intensity of outliers.
 When $d$ is large, the two OOSs achieve promising results, with most $F_2$-scores exceeding 0.90.
 Notably, when $d=10$, RKCCD-OOS outperforms UNCCD-OOS (e.g., when $n=1000$ and $d=10$, the $F_2$-scores of two OSSs are 0.881 and 0.726 respectively), because UN-CCD may have difficulty distinguishing the regular points near the Gaussian distribution edge and the outliers.